Jimmy062006/ESIClient.Dotcore/docs/UniverseApi.md

 Get structure information

-Returns information on requested structure, if you are on the ACL.
+Returns information on requested structure if you are on the ACL.
 Otherwise, returns \"Forbidden\" for all inputs.  - --  This route is cached for up to 3600 seconds

 ### Example
 ```csharp